viaacode/documentation-jekyll/docs/diginstroom/sip/1.1/usecases/3d-scan.md

 |_Files (rep. 4)_| the files:  `qv3bz95m19_REF_OBJ.OBJ`, `qv3bz95m19_REF_MTL.MTL`, `qv3bz95m19_REF_BMP.BMP`, `qv3bz95m19_REF_IJK_BMP.BMP` |
 |_Files (rep. 5)_| the TIFF files: `qv3bz95m19_FOTO1_TIFF.TIFF`, `qv3bz95m19_FOTO2_TIFF.TIFF`, `qv3bz95m19_FOTO3_TIFF.TIFF`|

-This case relies on the 3D profile because:
+This case relies on the material-artwork profile because:

 - there is one IE and multiple representations containing one or more files;
 - the sculpture can be described using a combination of DCTERMS and a Schema.org;